Azure/Azure-DataFactory/Samples/HybridPipelineWithOnPremisesHortonworksHadoop/readme.md

 You can enable connectivity between your on-premises cluster with data factory service over a secure channel with just a few clicks.
 Once you do that as shown above you can develop a hybrid pipeline that does the following:

-1. Run Hadoop Hive & Pig jobs on-premises with the new on-premises Hadoop Hive, Pig activities in data factory.
+1. Run Hadoop Hive & Pig jobs on-premises with the **new on-premises Hadoop Hive, Pig activities** in data factory.
-2. Copy data from on-premises HDFS to Azure blob in cloud with the new on-premises replication activity.
+2. Copy data from on-premises HDFS to Azure blob in cloud with the **new on-premises replication activity**.
 3. Add more steps to the pipeline and continue big data processing in cloud with Hadoop HDInsight activity for example.

-The private preview is available for a small set of customers participating in Hortonworks Dec 2015 tech preview (TODO: add link to tech preview).
+The private preview is available for a small set of select customers.
+If you are interested in becoming a private preview customer please take this brief survey and we will let you know if your use case is a good fit for the private preview.

 # Step by Step instructions for enabling hybrid pipelines #

-**Step 1 Upgrade your on-premise Hortonworks distribution to the tech preview version (TODO: add link for instructions)**
+**Step 1 Upgrade your on-premise Hortonworks distribution Falcon binaries to the tech preview version (TODO: add link for instructions)**

 **Step 2 Create a data factory and connect the cloud data factory to your on-premises Hadoop cluster**